Universal Declaration of Human Rights: Structure and content

 Cassin compared the Declaration to the portico of a Greek temple, with a foundation, steps, four columns, and a pediment.
-Articles 1 and 2—with their principles of dignity, liberty, equality and brotherhood—served as the foundation blocks.
+Articles 1 and 2—with their principles of dignity, liberty, equality and brotherhood—serve as the foundation blocks.
 The seven paragraphs of the preamble, setting out the reasons for the Declaration, represent the steps leading up to the temple.
 The main body of the Declaration forms the four columns.
 The first column (articles 3–11) constitutes rights of the individual, such as the right to life and the prohibition of slavery.
 The second column (articles 12–17) constitutes the rights of the individual in civil and political society.
 The third column (articles 18–21) is concerned with spiritual, public, and political freedoms, such as freedom of religion and freedom of association.
 The fourth column (articles 22–27) sets out social, economic, and cultural rights.
-Finally, the last three articles provide the pediment which binds the structure together, as they emphasize the mutual duties of every individual to one another and to society.
+The final three articles provide the "pediment" which binds the structure together, as they emphasize the mutual duties of every individual to one another and to society.

+Charles Malik, the Lebanese representative on the drafting commission, pointed out the need for an article on the right or popular entitlement to "a social and international order in which the rights and freedoms set forth in this Declaration can be fully realised", which became Article 28.

 History

 Background

-During World War II, the Allies—known formally as the United Nations—adopted as their basic war aims the Four Freedoms: freedom of speech, freedom of religion, freedom from fear, and freedom from want.
+During World War II, the Allies—known formally as the United Nations—adopted as their basic war aims the Four Freedoms: freedom of speech, freedom of religion, freedom from want, and freedom from fear.
 Towards the end of the war, the United Nations Charter was debated, drafted, and ratified to reaffirm "faith in fundamental human rights, and dignity and worth of the human person" and commit all member states to promote "universal respect for, and observance of, human rights and fundamental freedoms for all without distinction as to race, sex, language, or religion".
 When the atrocities committed by Nazi Germany became fully apparent after the war, the consensus within the world community was that the UN Charter did not sufficiently define the rights to which it referred.
 It was deemed necessary to create a universal declaration that specified the rights of individuals so as to give effect to the Charter's provisions on human rights.